RajPandya737/Rubiks/README.md

 2. `cube.py`: The file containing the Rubiks cube class and the Cubie class.
 3. `config.py`:File containing all constants used in the program.
 4. `color_diff.py`: A file containing color math operations.
+5. `matplot_img.py`: A file containing the Img_MPL class.
-5. `README.md`: This file, providing an overview of the project.
+6. `README.md`: This file, providing an overview of the project.

 ## Future Development